 One of my go-to and most successful ways to promote my blog is on Twitter.
 When I publish a blog post, I automatically share it on Twitter, and I be sure to tag 3-4 retweet accounts.
 When you tag a retweet account, the account is likely to retweet your blog post to their account for their thousands of followers to see.
 All credit goes to @awcblogsarah who figured out which accounts actually retweet posts when you tag them.

 Jordanne over at The Life Of A Glasglow Girl also compiled a List of Active Blogging Re-Tweet Accounts.
 When you are tagging a retweet account, be sure to read the account’s bio as some accounts require you to tag them, use a hashtag, or a combination of the two in order for your post to be seen and retweeted.
 Besides tagging retweet accounts, another way I promote my blog is by joining blog post sharing threads that are often hosted by the retweet accounts.
 The accounts will start a thread, and you can share your blog post and find other posts to read.
-Some accounts I recommend following and joining their blog post sharing threads are @theclique_uk, @BloggersHut, @BloggingBabesRT, @BloggersTribe, @TRJForBloggers, and @TheBlogLists.
+Some accounts I recommend following and joining their blog post sharing threads are @theclique_uk, @BloggersHut, @BloggersTribe, @cosyblogclub, @USBloggerRT, @BloggerDreamsRT, and @TRJForBloggers.
 The accounts will either have daily or weekly threads for you to join and promote your blog.

 As I shared in my Social Media Accounts: How Many is Too Many for a Blogger? post, I do not recommend having a Facebook page for your blog because it is difficult to grow and you have to pay to promote your posts to larger audiences, so the chances of having an engaged audience are slim.
 However, I do recommend joining Facebook groups for bloggers.
-A few groups you can join are Blogging Babes, TRJ For Bloggers, Bloggers Camp, Bloggers Supporting Each Other, Blog Like A Boss, and Wake up and Blog.
+A few groups you can join are Blogging Babes, TRJ For Bloggers, Bloggers Camp, and Bloggers Supporting Each Other.
 You can also find groups based on your blog’s niche(s) or even groups for bloggers in your country.
 In the Facebook groups you can support other bloggers and in return they can support you and help grow your blog.

 Pinterest Group Boards